Palk Strait Bridge

 The Palk Strait Bridge and Tunnel is a proposed 23 km road and rail bridge and tunnel over the Palk Strait between Dhanushkodi in the Indian state of Tamil Nadu and Talaimannar on Mannar Island off the northwestern coast of Sri Lanka.
-The project was first formally introduced in 2002 during peace talks in Sri Lanka, the project has since undergone multiple feasibility assessments, including recent bilateral agreements in 2023–24 to evaluate its technical and economic viability.
+The project was first formally introduced in 2002 during peace talks in Sri Lanka.
+It has since undergone multiple feasibility assessments, including recent bilateral agreements in 2023–24 to evaluate its technical and economic viability.
 Despite support from sections of both governments and backing from the Asian Development Bank, the bridge has faced persistent opposition in Sri Lanka over concerns related to national sovereignty, immigration, and cultural integrity.
 As of 2025, the Sri Lankan government has maintained a cautious stance, with President Anura Kumara Dissanayake stating the country was not yet ready for a land connection with India.

 History

 The bridge between India and Sri Lanka was first seriously proposed by the governments of these two countries back in 2002.
 During the 2002-2004 Peace Accord, the then Prime Minister, Ranil Wickremesinghe, asked India to help build what he called the ‘Hanuman Bridge’.

 In June 2015, Nitin Gadkari, Minister of Road Transport and Highways of the Republic of India, submitted the proposal to the Asian Development Bank, which agreed to finance the construction.
 In December 2015, the Minister of Transport and Highways of Sri Lanka, Lakshman Kiriella dismissed the proposal.
 In spite of this setback, Gadkari continued promoting the bridge's construction, and insisting that discussions were ongoing, into 2016.

 An initial feasibility study of the bridge-tunnel combination was done in 2018.
 The study says it would increase trade, tourism and employment.
 In 2023, a further study by Sri Lankan economists concluded that the bridge would reduce transport costs to the country by 50%, thereby reducing the cost of imported goods and services.

 During a two day visit of Sri Lankan President Ranil Wickramasinghe to India in July 2023, both nations agreed to conduct a thorough feasibility study for a proposed bridge connecting India and Sri Lanka.
 That study was initiated by India in January 2024, and will evaluate technical, economic, and environmental aspects to determine the project's viability.
 The bridge aims to enhance trade, tourism, and overall connectivity between the two countries, and foster closer ties and cooperation.
-In July 2024, the Sri Lankan President said that the feasibility study on the proposed bridge is in its final stages.
+In July 2024, the then Sri Lankan President Ranil Wickremesinghe said that the feasibility study on the proposed bridge is in its final stages.

 In 2025 President Anura Kumara Dissanayake stated that Sri Lanka was not ready for a land connection with India yet.
+India has continued to advocate for the project with the Indian High Commissioner to Sri Lanka calling the lack of a bridge between the two countries an anomaly.